Paranoid personality disorder

 For these behaviors to be attributed to Paranoid Personality Disorder, they cannot occur exclusively during the course of Mood Disorder with Psychotic Features or Schizophrenia.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community